I want to Get Involved On Campus...What Can I do?...

 Check out the links listed below for many opportunities to get involved across campus!

-Office of Campus Programs and Student Activities
+Office of Student Activities and Leadership Development

 The Siena College Student Senate serves as a liaison between faculty, administration, and students.
 It works to present and to interpret students’ attitudes, opinions, and rights to the teaching faculty and administration.